aditi-mody/abc/README.md

 ## quickShare - Make files transfer easy.

 ### Easily share files from one space to another using Node.js and MongoDB to store details on database.
-### Will use heroku to deploy app on server using heroku git and upload files there for easy access.
+### Used Heroku to deploy app on server using heroku-git clit and upload files there for easy access.

 ### Click [here](https://rahulnkr.github.io/quicktransfer.io/) for live deployment.